 To maintain CAFS Certification, you must complete eight (8) continuing education credits annually from the categories listed below.
 No more than four (4) total credits will be accepted from any one category.
 These activities must have been completed between October 1 and September 30.
 Nonmembers of NAFA must have attended an event sponsored by NAFA or ASHRAE, EPA, BOMA, AMIAQC, AFE, NAPE, AFS, AABC, RSES, ACCA, CETA, NSPE, IAQA, AIA, NEBB, ASHE or SMACNA and submit a certificate of attendance from such event

-- Attended NAFA Technical Seminar and / or NAFA Annual Convention
+- Attend NAFA Technical Seminar

 When / Where can I take the exam next?

 The next CAFS Exam will be administered during the next Annual Convention, AHR Expo, Technical Seminar or special event.